MatthewYurdin/First-Date/README.md

 # First-Date.js
 This is my Toolbox for Exploratory Data Analysis.
 It handles rectangular datasets in various formats.
 Results are printed to the console or added as SVG images to the host html file.
-Datasets can be exported in easy-to-read formats for R and Python.
+Datasets can be exported in easy-to-read formats for R, SAS, Python, or Excel.

 ## Quick Start

-Just include session_management.js, dataset_utils.js and analysis_utils.js in `<script>` tags.
+Just include `<script>` tags for FD.js and your data.

 ```
 <html>
   <head>
-    <script type="text/javascript" src="scripts/session_management.js"></script>
-    <script type="text/javascript" src="scripts/dataset_utils.js"></script>
+    <script type="text/javascript" src="scripts/FD.js"></script>
-    <script type="text/javascript" src="analysis_utils.js"></script>
+    <script type="text/javascript" src="scripts/my_data.js"></script>
   </head>
   <body>
   </body>